modelier-backup/modelier/README.md

 __NOTE__: work in progress! this is not a thing yet!

+There are so many awesome databases out there!
+Yet, there are really just a few ways to use them from an application code.
+We need to query records based on a criteria, we need to insert records, we need to update them, and delete them.

 This is an attempt to define a somewhat standard interface to create the model part of a system.
-In a sense it is kind of an abstract of the [active record](https://en.wikipedia.org/wiki/Active_record_pattern) married with `Promise` and decoupled from the actual persistence layer.
+In a sense it is kind of an abstract implementation of the [active record](https://en.wikipedia.org/wiki/Active_record_pattern) married with `Promise` and decoupled from the actual persistence layer.